 Don’t let the obscure location fool you – this is a proper treasure of a pub.
 Rotating ales and beers throughout the week – they get some seriously special ones on tap as well as numerous local treats.
 The burger and curry nights are worth a look; plus they have a nice little back garden where they host their numerous beer festivals.
 Also pay a visit to sister pub The Hope & Anchor on Jacobs Wells Road for more fine beer, tasty pizzas and one of my favourite beer gardens in town.

 The Barley Mow

 Tucked away behind Temple Meads, this pub has still managed to make quite the name for itself for anyone who takes their beer seriously.
 With 10 beers on keg at any given time as well as several more on tap at the bar and in bottles, you’ll be stumped with where to start.
 Again this is a pub that matches the standard of its drinks with a great menu, so you’ll have no problem lining your stomach before sampling as much as possible.
 Also keep an eye to their events page for the array of brilliant tap takeovers and Meet the Brewers evenings they do throughout the year.

-Other hot tips for Bristol would be The Hare or The Steam Crane in Bedminster; The Three Tuns and The Bag O’Nails (cat pub!) in Hotwells, or Aviator in Redland – but luckily more and more bars in town are realising the benefit of stocking local and specialist beers – hurrah!
+Other hot tips for Bristol would be The Steam Crane in Bedminster; The Three Tuns or The Bag O’Nails (cat pub!) in Hotwells – but luckily more and more bars in town are realising the benefit of stocking local and specialist beers – hurrah!

-Oh and if you want to enjoy some of your favourite beers at home, some of the best stocked shops for craft beer are Corks of Cotham, Brewers Droop & Grape & Grind on Gloucester Road, BREW Bristol in the centre (who also stock a variety of homebrew supplies), or Independent Spirit in Bath.
+Oh and if you want to enjoy some of your favourite beers at home, some of the best stocked shops for craft beer are Corks of Cotham, Brewers Droop & Grape & Grind on Gloucester Road, or Independent Spirit in Bath.

 If this post has left you a bit parched, how about checking out the following: